-1 Connect a pair of speakers to the front height speaker terminals.

-2 If necessary, select 'Normal(SB/FH)' from the Speaker System menu.
+- 1 Connect a pair of speakers to the front height speaker terminals.
+See Standard surround connection on page 20. - 2 If necessary, select 'Normal(SB/FH)' from the Speaker System menu. - See Speaker system setting on page 84 to do this.